cpinnix/commanderpowerlevel/README.md

 **This project aims to equip Commander players with the tools and information needed for clearer, more productive Rule Zero conversations.**

 This project uses crowd-sourced weights, paired with a simple web application, to provide quick insights into a deck’s power and gameplay experience.
-Three key metrics — Commander, Power, and Pepper — are calculated based on these weights.
+Power Level is calculated based on these weights.

 Weights offer a more quantitative method for assessing power level by replacing subjective rules of thumb with measurable values.
 By assigning specific numerical weights to cards, players can analyze deck strength in a consistent, data-driven way.
 This reduces the ambiguity often associated with determining power level in the Rule Zero discussion and as a result, should improve the following gameplay experience.